Flu shots: frequently asked questions

-It’s generally recommended that people get a flu shot by the end of October, according to the CDC.2 That’s especially important this year with the possible combination of COVID-19 and flu season.
-The flu season can linger through March so be sure you’re protected.
+It’s generally recommended that people get a flu shot by the end of October, according to the CDC.2 The flu season can linger through May, so be sure you’re protected.
 No matter when you get your flu vaccine, it will still be valuable to help protect you for the rest of the flu season.
 Talk to your provider about the best time to get your flu shot.

 It’s especially important for people who are at high risk of serious complications to get the flu shot.
 If you’re in this group, you may also want to ask about the pneumonia vaccine.
 These groups include: